OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 ## Testing for Debugging Symbols (MSTG-CODE-3)

-### Overview

-Generally, you should provide compiled code with as little explanation as possible.
-Some metadata, such as debugging information, line numbers, and descriptive function or method names, make the binary or bytecode easier for the reverse engineer to understand, but these aren't needed in a release build and can therefore be safely omitted without impacting the app's functionality.

-To inspect native binaries, use a standard tool like `nm` or `objdump` to examine the symbol table.
-A release build should generally not contain any debugging symbols.
-If the goal is to obfuscate the library, removing unnecessary dynamic symbols is also recommended.

 ### Static Analysis

 Symbols are usually stripped during the build process, so you need the compiled bytecode and libraries to make sure that unnecessary metadata has been discarded.